 We will place your domestic flight requirements in Ecuador with the liveaboard operator since they are responsible for booking the flights.
 We request your patience with this process since there are often waiting lists and slow confirmations of availability.
 You must inform us whether you are flying into Guayaquil or Quito before domestic flights can be considered.
 If you wish to extend your stay in Galapagos to enjoy land tours please decide that early in the booking process to ensure flight availability.

-Note: from February 2018, all tourists entering Ecuador must show proof of a public or private health insurance program valid for the duration of their stay.
+Note: all tourists entering Ecuador must show proof of a public or private health insurance program valid for the duration of their stay.

 We recommend you take out health, diving and travel insurance, including trip cancellation.
 See our insurance program for a competitive quote: